Updated April 19, 2023

-- Clarify your expectations on role, company, salary, perks and other deal-breakers with the recruiter.
+- Clarify your expectations on the role, company, salary, perks, and other deal-breakers with the recruiter.

 - Share your long-term goals and how they fit with what you presently seek.
-If your recruiter is convinced that you’re the best fit for a position, they’re more likely to positively influence the hiring manager’s decision.
+If your recruiter is convinced you’re the best fit for a position, they’re more likely to influence the hiring manager’s decision positively.

-Finally, keep your recruiter’s assistance constantly updated on your availability status.
-If you’ve already approached other headhunters or companies, keep them updated on this too.
+Finally, keep your recruiter’s assistant constantly updated on your availability status.
+If you’ve already approached other headhunters or companies, keep them updated.
 Nobody appreciates duplicate or wasted efforts.